SanzianaStelea/dog_long/README.md

-# Project on Classification of galaxies
+# Project on Classification of galaxies:
 - Sanziana Stelea and Stefan Solomon

-You can find our data processing in shaggy.ipynb and our neural network in scooby_doo.ipynb (master branch).
+- This is a didactical project for accustomization with Pytorch, git, data processing
+- Based on Galaxy Zoo 2 Challenge https://www.kaggle.com/competitions/galaxy-zoo-the-galaxy-challenge
+- See `` for other details

+## Content (master branch):
+- Data processing in `shaggy.ipynb`
+- Network for question t01 in `scooby_doo.ipynb`
+- Network for question t02 in `velma_train.ipynb` and `velma_eval.ipynb`
+- Network for question t07 in `daphne.ipynb`
+- Python libraries with useful classes and function in `classes.ipynb` and `lightning_class.ipynb`
+- Processed data used for training in `t01_unbalanced.csv`, `t02.csv`, `t07_csv`
+- Weights for trained models in `t01_unbalanced_net.pth`, `t02_net.pth`